awaregroup/IIALab/labs/Lab05.md

 The following steps assume that you have created a Azure Container Registry in Lab 3.

-1. Open a PowerShell window **as Administrator** (right click on the PowerShell entry and select Run as Administrator) and run the following commands:
+1. Open PowerShell **as Administrator** (right click on the PowerShell entry and select Run as Administrator) and run the following commands:

 3. Update the **$registryName** variable below, then run the commands.